 Free convection plays a small role in the total heat transfer while forced convection can have a great impact on it.

-In a fancy wording – Convection is conductive heat transfer thru the boundary layer.
+In fancy wording – Convection is conductive heat transfer thru the boundary layer.

 If the air temperature is higher than the skin temperature heat will be GAINED by convection (stockman 2006) –so the coat can’t “catch” cold air if it’s a warm day.

-The body temperature will also increase on a hot day as the dog breaths in warm air that heats it from the inside.
+The body temperature will also increase on a hot day as the dog breaths in warm air that heat it from the inside.

-There is equations made up where you can predict the heat loss thru convection -but as there is so many factors that you have to consider -the equations is just an theory and you need to do a “real life” experiment to come to a more accurate conclusion for each individual case.
+There are equations made up where you can predict the heat loss thru convection -but as there are so many factors that you have to consider -the equations are just a theory and you need to do a “real life” experiment to come to a more accurate conclusion for each individual case.

 A dog can regulate the thickness of the still air layer by raising the guard hairs so that there is room for more air within the coat.

-Breeds developed in artic areas already have a coat that allows for maximum air layer as their guard hairs and under coat is already standing straight out from the body and the under coat is very thick/dense – this shows how nature have adapted the coat to the environment – the body doesn’t need to use vital energy to create the shield – its already there.
+Breeds developed in artic areas already have a coat that allows for maximum air layer as their guard hairs and undercoat is already standing straight out from the body and the undercoat is very thick/dense – this shows how nature has adapted the coat to the environment – the body doesn’t need to use vital energy to create the shield – it is already there.

-Breeds from areas where you have a mixture of warm and cold climates have a coat that lays flatter and they must make a larger effort to raise the guard hairs when it’s cold and lower them when its warm.
+Breeds from areas where you have a mixture of warm and cold climates have a coat that lays flatter and they must make a larger effort to raise the guard hairs when it’s cold and lower them when it is warm.

 The increase in the insulation layer by raising the guard hairs is partly offset by the greater openness of the coat.
 More heat is lost through this more open hair layer because of increased penetration by wind and subsequent convective heat loss.
 So it’s not that effective if there is a strong wind present and especially if the undercoat is thin.